codatta/jekyll_blog/_posts/2025-11-28-ERC-8004 & Codatta: Three Paths Toward the Knowledge Layer.markdown

 # **Upstream & Downstream**

-**Downstream/Upstream: Codatta as the upstream supplier for `ERC-8004` Agents, and `ERC-8004` as the downstream consumer of Codatta — together forming a complete, fine-grained Royalty Engine loop.**
+**Downstream & Upstream: Codatta as the upstream supplier for `ERC-8004` Agents, and `ERC-8004` as the downstream consumer of Codatta — together forming a complete, fine-grained Royalty Engine loop.**

 Before diving in, we need one piece of background about **Royalty Engine,** which is the core business model behind Codatta.